MrAnnix/MrAnnix.github.io/_posts/2025-11-08-spark-memory-fundamentals-executor-allocation.md

 | `MEMORY_AND_DISK` | **Medium** | Evicted blocks written to disk and can be read back |
 | `MEMORY_AND_DISK_SER` | **Low** | Data already serialized, only disk I/O needed |

-### Execution Memory
+### Execution memory

-**Execution memory** is used for:
+**Execution memory** handles the heavy lifting:

 - **Shuffle operations**: Data redistribution across partitions, including intermediate buffers
 - **Joins**: Hash tables for join operations (especially hash joins)
 - **Sorts**: Temporary buffers for sorting operations
 - **Aggregations**: Data structures for grouping and aggregating

 This memory pool supports **spilling to disk** when insufficient memory is available.
 However, unlike storage memory, blocks from execution memory **cannot be forcefully evicted** by other tasks.
-If execution memory is exhausted and cannot be borrowed from storage, Spark will spill data to disk to continue processing.
+If execution memory is exhausted and can't borrow from storage, Spark will spill data to disk to keep processing.

-**Performance note**: Most performance issues in Spark stem from insufficient execution memory leading to excessive disk spilling.
+**Here's the thing**: Most performance issues in Spark stem from insufficient execution memory leading to excessive disk spilling.
+If you see your jobs crawling, this is often why.

-### Dynamic Memory Borrowing
+### Dynamic memory borrowing (the cool part)

 The beauty of unified memory management is its **dynamic nature**.
-When one region needs more memory and the other has free space, borrowing can occur:
+When one region needs more memory and the other has free space, borrowing happens automatically:

 <pre class="mermaid">
 sequenceDiagram